RazorFlow/docs/src/content/js/guide/components/chart/dual_axis.md

 1. The second parameter is the name of the Y Axis.
 2. The third optional parameter is an object containing **Standard number formatting properties**.

-To tell a series to use the new axis instead of the `primary` axis set the unique id of new axis for the yAxis parameter in the config options in the `addSeries` function.
+To tell a series to use the new axis instead of the `primary` axis, set the unique id of new axis for the yAxis parameter in the config options in the `addSeries` function.

 ~~~
     $chart.addSeries ("vegetables", "Vegetables", [1313, 1976, 924], {